 That is not my only decorating sin.
 My children are embarrassed by the simultaneous presence of an Easter Bunny quilt on one wall, a Christmas tree quilt on another wall, and Valentine’s swags over the dining room table.
 (Yes, it’s perfectly true.
 I like to put up holiday decorations, but I don’t like to take them down.)

 This year, though, I’m determined to do better.
-I found a pattern for this little American Flag rag quilt and made it yesterday.
+I found a pattern for this little American Flag rag quilt on Etsy and made it yesterday.
 The pattern is billed as a lap quilt, but at 27″ x 42″, it’s actually smaller than the average lap quilt, small enough to hang easily in a window or on a wall.
 If that is too small for you, the pattern also includes a larger 53″ x 79″ version of the same quilt.

 I knew I would want to make this quilt as a wall hanging, not a real lap quilt, so I used a piece of white felt I found in the sewing room as the backing layer.
 The felt makes the quilt stiffer and I hope will help it hang proudly.
 The red, white, and blue fabric for the front of the quilt came from my fabric stash.